camillefrayssinhes/thepandassurfers.github.io/index.md

 ### Anything else?

-The PandaRiders wish you Happy Christmas Holidays and a Happy New Year 2022!
+The Panda Riders wish you Happy Christmas Holidays and a Happy New Year 2022!
 And don't forget that "An AAPL a day keeps the pandas away!"